The will of God will never lead you where the grace of God will not protect you.

 * Blind people use screen readers to access computers.
 A screen reader is software that accepts the standard output from computers and converts that into voice or Braille.

-Here we have a couple of photos from 23rd April 2020 taken by Fr Mark, showing the beautiful display of Forget-Me-Nots growing above the wall along the pathway.
+Here we have a couple of photos from 23rd April 2020 (in that first Covid lockdown) taken by Fr Mark, showing the beautiful display of Forget-Me-Nots growing above the wall along the pathway.

 The meanings of the Forget Me Not flower are: * True and undying love * Remembrance during partings or after death * A connection that lasts through time * Fidelity and loyalty in a relationship, despite separation or other challenges * Reminders of your favourite memories or time together with another person * Growing affection between two people * Helping patients with Alzheimer’s Disease * Caring for the poor, disabled, and needy